 About 66% of the European air traffic consists of domestic or continental flights, i.e. the main part of the airline business.
 The addressable market in Europe for DA2GC is currently consisting of about 160 airlines with more than 4 500 aircraft expected in 2014 (without business aviation).
 In general a strong increase in percentage of aircraft fleet equipped with internet connectivity solutions is expected during the next years.
 As a result of a market research approximately 50% of the world’s fleet will have been equipped with Wi-Fi connectivity by 2020.

-An introduction of a Broadband DA2GC solution would not only increase Europe’s competitive position, but it could also bring Europe into a leading position in this market segment.
+The introduction of Broadband DA2GC would not only increase Europe’s competitive position, but it could also bring Europe into a leading position in this market segment.
 Studies on air passenger demand for on-board connectivity are currently not publicly available.

-The introduction of a new DA2GC system providing mobile services would contribute to the development of the internal market and enhance competition by increasing the availability of pan-European services and end-to-end connectivity as well as encouraging efficient investment.
+The introduction of Broadband DA2GC providing mobile services would contribute to the development of the internal market and enhance competition by increasing the availability of pan-European services and end-to-end connectivity as well as encouraging efficient investment.
 DA2GC constitutes an innovative alternative platform for various types of pan-European telecommunications services provided to aircraft passengers.

 The provision of broadband services including also all kinds of transportation sectors is a declared goal under the European Digital Agenda 2020 plans.

-DA2GC networks provide such services without the round trip delay that is a feature in the competing geostationary satellite service solutions.
+Broadband DA2GC provide such services without the round trip delay that is a feature in the competing geostationary satellite service solutions.
 In addition, these networks can provide services to airplanes by using aircraft antennas that are considerably efficient in terms of weight, size, aircraft installation costs and air drag considerations when compared to satellite antennas on-board aircraft.

 3.1.4 Spectrum Demand for Broadband DA2GC